nxbyte/Players-Cloud/README.md

 #### Introduction

 I love watching videos in my spare time.
 Whether its watching TV shows on my TiVo or online via Youtube/Twitch.
-When I first got my iPod Touch in 2009, I religiously used the built in Youtube app to watch Gaming Let's Plays and other content.
-When Apple removed the Youtube app in iOS 6, I tried to find alternatives, however, as time went on these apps got bloated and I eventually got frustrated.
-I spent more time closing the built in popup ads and "Rate me!" dialogues than actually enjoying the purpose of the app, watching my favorite youtube channels.
+When I got my iPod Touch in 2009, I religiously used the built in Youtube app to watch Gaming Let's Plays and other content.
+When Apple removed the Youtube app in iOS 6, I tried to find alternatives, however, as time went on these Youtube-app-alternatives got bloated and I eventually got frustrated.
+I spent more time closing the built in popup ads and "Rate me!" dialogues than actually enjoying the purpose of the app; watching my favorite youtube channels.

-I was just so fed up with other apps that I took it to myself to make something to satisfy my hunger of watching great content on Youtube.
+I was just so fed up with other apps that I took it upon myself to make something to satisfy my hunger of watching great content on Youtube.

 #### Development Requirements

 I made a list of things I wanted in this REST API:

-- [nodeJS 9+](https://nodejs.org/en/): A simple lightweight server environment to quickly get up and running
+- [nodeJS 10+](https://nodejs.org/en/): A simple lightweight server environment to quickly get up and running

 - [express](https://expressjs.com): To build some webpages and the REST API part of the service